skzkesh/JobBoardApp/README.md

 ## Disclaimer

-The full project is not yet publicly available to be pulled due to security considerations.
+The full project is not yet publicly available to be pulled due to security configuration.
 However, this repository includes the complete codebase for each page and its corresponding layout.
 We hope this serves as a useful reference for developing clean, well-structured Java applications in Android.